denisgulev/gitops-playground/README.md

 Static files (HTML, CSS, JS) are automatically deployed to an S3 bucket when committed to the **frontend/static/** directory.

-### Automate backend EC2 updates and infrastructure changes via GitHub Actions
+### Automate infrastructure changes via GitHub Actions

 The process is similar to the one for the frontend flow.
-When a pull request (PR) is created with changes to the **backend/** directory.
+When a pull request (PR) is created with changes to the **backend/infra/** directory.
 Upon PR creation, a Terraform Plan (Backend) is automatically executed, evaluating the infrastructure changes without applying them.
 A reviewer can then add a **ready-for-tf-apply** label to the PR, which triggers the Terraform Apply (Backend) workflow to apply the approved changes.

 #### *Notes on how deployments works*